-The SOC program provides the opportunity for a student who has met AUM residency requirements (45 hours) and who has secured approval of the advisor and Dean to take the remaining course work of the degree program at another accredited college or university.
+The SOC program provides the opportunity for a student who has met AUM residency requirements (45 hours) and who has secured approval of the advisor and dean to take the remaining course work of the degree program at another accredited college or university.
 The degree will be awarded by AUM upon completion of all degree requirements.

-The Dean must certify a student for participation in the SOC program and approve, in advance, all course work that will be acceptable as transfer credit.
+The dean must certify a student for participation in the SOC program and approve, in advance, all course work that will be acceptable as transfer credit.

-AUM-HUNTINGDON CROSS-ENROLLMENT
+AUM-HUNTINGDON CROSS ENROLLMENT

-In keeping with the desire to provide a complete and flexible educational opportunity for students in the Montgomery area, AUM and Huntingdon College have agreed to a cross-enrollment arrangement.
+In keeping with the desire to provide a complete and flexible educational opportunity for students in the Montgomery area, AUM and Huntingdon College have agreed to a cross enrollment arrangement.
 Under this agreement it is possible for a student enrolled at AUM or Huntingdon to have access to courses offered on either campus.
 The specific details of this agreement are as follows:

-- Students officially registered and enrolled on a full-time basis in either institution will be allowed to cross-enroll in the other institution for a maximum of one regular course, or the equivalent, during a given term.
+- Students officially registered and enrolled on a full-time basis in either institution will be allowed to cross enroll in the other institution for a maximum of one regular course, or the equivalent, during a given term.
 A course shall be limited to a three-hour semester course or a five-hour quarter course. - 2.
-All academic courses of either institution are subject to cross-enrollment. - Tuition and registration fees will be waived by the host institution; but the cross-enrolled student will be obligated to pay the host institution all laboratory fees and other special charges normally made for certain courses. - 4.
-Cross-enrollment must occur during coinciding terms.
-If the student's enrollment status at the home institution changes during the term, he/she may remain enrolled at the host institution by paying all normal tuition and fees retroactive to the beginning of the term. - Students will be cross-enrolled only upon approval of their Dean and upon presentation of cross-enrollment permission forms to the registrar at the host institution. - Cross-enrolled students are subject to all other rules and regulations of the host institution.
+All academic courses of either institution are subject to cross enrollment. - Tuition and registration fees will be waived by the host institution, but the cross-enrolled student will be obligated to pay the host institution all laboratory fees and other special charges normally made for certain courses. - 4.
+Cross enrollment must occur during coinciding terms.
+If the student's enrollment status at the home institution changes during the term, he or she may remain enrolled at the host institution by paying all normal tuition and fees retroactive to the beginning of the term. - Students will be cross enrolled only upon approval of their dean and upon presentation of cross enrollment permission forms to the registrar at the host institution. - Cross enrolled students are subject to all other rules and regulations of the host institution. - At the request of the student, the registrar of the host institution will forward all grades of cross enrolled students to the registrar of the home institution at the end of each term.